GoogleCloudPlatform/microservices-demo/terraform/README.md

-# Deploy Bank of Anthos sample application on an Anthos cluster
+# Deploy Online Boutique sample application on a GKE cluster

 This page walks you through the steps required to deploy the [Online Boutique](https://github.com/GoogleCloudPlatform/microservices-demo) sample application on a GKE cluster using Terraform.